$p$-adic families of automorphic forms over some unitary Shimura varieties: Shimura varieties and automorphic vector bundles

 with $htH_x^0=n-h, htH_x^{et}=h$.

-Recall $S_{K}$ parameterizes the set of total flags of $\mathcal{H}[p]$, where $\mathcal{H}/S_{K_0}$ is the universal one dimensional $p$-divisible group over $S_{K_0}$, see \cite{TY}.
-As in last subsection, let $X^{rig}$ be the rigid analytic space associated to $X$ over $L$.
+Recall that $S_{K}$ parameterizes the set of total flags of $H[p]$, where $H/S_{K_0}$ is the universal one dimensional $p$-divisible group over $S_{K_0}$, see \cite{TY} section 3.
+As in the last subsection, let $X^{rig}$ be the rigid analytic space associated to $X$ over $L$.
 Now for the varieties $\ov{X}, X^{rig}$, we have also the Newton stratification